 For some artists, the best way to get unstuck and re-energized involves smashing things – for the greater good.

 “Making Indian chai tea by bashing cardamom pods in my stone mortar and pestle in the middle of my workday always helps me re-energize and re-focus,” said manga artist Kikoe.
 “Tea drinking is a restorative part of art-making for me, especially when my eyes and hands are tired from hours spent on my Wacom [drawing tablet].”

 Sometimes if Kikoe is feeling stuck midday she’ll go all out and chop ginger, crush cinnamon sticks or grate some nutmeg into her simmering pan of cardamom-infused tea on the stove.

 When the moment is right Kikoe adds in the sugar and milk and expertly pours the delicious tea from cup to pan a few times (at a distance of about a foot to a foot and a half) to make her frothy cappuccino-like Chai.

 “It’s the perfect creative break for me because it’s short enough to not get distracted but long enough to clear my mind.
 And I get to smash things,” said Kikoe.

 Tea can tell our brain it’s time to begin (or end) our work.

 Han’s favorite tea?
 Woojun; it’s a delicate, aromatic green tea harvested in the mountains of Korea in early April.

-Wouldn’t it be ideal to have tea ritualize the beginning and ending of a day spent making art?
+Wouldn’t it be ideal to have tea ritualize the beginning and end of a day spent making art?

 Like hitting a chime, entry and exit tea could help us transition in and out of, our creative workday.

 But if you aren’t a full-time creative you can still enjoy entry and exit tea the next time you devote a Sunday to your art or writing.